RG9-1485

 Close examination of the plastic moulding shows that it isn't as cleanly made as the original.
 The plastic surfaces aren't shiny and have a lot more texture.
 The injection points visible in the plastic are uneven.
 We might suspect that the mould was made by taking a casting of the original as that would be a quick way to do the job.

 Packets for compatibles are not branded because distributors seem to prefer this.
 It allows the compatibles to be substituted for HP / Canon originals when a distributor finds it convenient.
 We have to watch out for distributors accidentally/deliberately shipping compatibles when we specifically ordered originals.
-Shipping compatibles when asked for originals amounts to counterfeiting but when found out the response tends to be oops -picking error.
+Shipping compatibles when asked for originals amounts to counterfeiting but when found out the response tends to be oops - picking error.
 We suspect that the big printer manufacturers are vitally interested in cartridge counterfeiting, but have been less concerned about parts.

 Branded Kits

 That seems to be changing.
 HP are increasingly producing branded parts in boxes.
-In some ways this is good news for the customer because these parts are intended to be end-user fitable and come with instructions.
+In some ways this is good news for the customer because these parts are intended to be end-user replaceable and come with instructions.
 Reservations are that part prices have gone up; and on one of the current kits we can make no sense of the instructions and one of the parts.
 HP make mistakes - but that's a different story.

 Who Makes Parts

 Of course, there is a question as to what is original when the print engine was not actually made by the brand who put a label on the case.
-Most of the parts come in packs that "look as though they were made by Canon" and that is about all we can say.
+Most of the HP parts come in packs that "look as though they were made by Canon" and that is about all we can say.
 Canon have their own mould making plants in Japan and Virginia US so they clearly know a lot about injection moulding.

 It is quite possible that some "compatibles" are made in the same factory and from the same moulds as originals.
 Manufacturers may not like this, but it may be a sacrifice they make for better pricing.
-However the part in question here clearly wasn't made that way; its not the same at all.
+However the part in question here clearly wasn't made that way; it's not the same at all.

 Responsibility and Control

-So original is actually a chain of control that generally avoids these problems by quality control inspection.
-They also sometimes take responsibility for problems when they occur, we have known HP to replace parts that didn't perform as expected.
 The problem with compatibles is that the actual manufacturer is anonymous and the distributor may have a tendency to brush problems off, so it's buyer beware.

 Compatible part makers have access to examples of the parts that need replacing, but not to the CAD production files, dimensions, formulations and trade secrets used in parts.
 They do have access to the text of patents but would have to pay a license fee to use the techniques - and we can assume manufacturers aren't going to grant any such license.

-Laser printers have been around for 25 years or more so the feed rollers and pads are mainly and established art.
+Laser printers have been around for 30 years or more so the feed rollers and pads are mainly an established art.
 There are patents: Matsuo Toshiro and Okuyama Hideyuki of Sumitomo Rubber have US Patent 6481707 for a feed roller particularly suited to inkjet paper feed.
 The patent is useful for making clear the enormous number of compounds a ‘rubber’ roller can be made from.
 So perhaps we should be grateful that the compatible manufacturers ever get it right.

 We look at a few of the problems the compatible maker faces in the next section .